 The most recent lead and copper at-the-tap samples were collected from five residences in 2021.
 None of the five samples tested for lead and copper exceeded the respective Action Level (AL).
-Mountain Lakes complies with the Lead and Copper Rule.
+Cline Butte complies with the Lead and Copper Rule.
 A regulatory Action Level is the concentration of a contaminant which if exceeded triggers treatment or other requirements.
-The standard is exceeded if the 90th percentile value of all of the five samples exceeds the AL.
+The concentration of lead and copper must be less than or equal to the respective AL in at least 90 percent of the samples collected.
+ND = Not Detected above minimum